KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/17-mountain-high-place.md

 ## Summary: The Esoteric Meaning

-The **Mountain** is the geometric metaphor for the **acclivous path**—the steady, volitional acclivous orientation of consciousness from Embodiment toward the Supernal Source.
+The **Mountain** is the geometric metaphor for the **acclivous path**—the steady, volitional acclivous orientation of awareness from Embodiment toward the Supernal Source.
 It is the living **Axis Mundi** of every soul, the structure connecting the Valleys of matter to the Supernal junction.

 It teaches that Revelation is proportional to alignment.